jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-registries.md

 ## Let's get started

-0. If you don't have the Azure Cli 2.0 installed locally run the following command to download the docker image with it installed.  the rest of the steps using Azure cli should be run inside the container.
+0. If you don't have the Azure Cli 2.0 installed locally run the following command to download the docker image with it installed.
+Steps with the ```#``` should be run with in the Azure Cli contianer.
+You can open two terminals for this lab, one for the Docker Cli container and one for running Docker on your local machine.

     ```
-    docker run -it azuresdk/azure-cli-python
+    $ docker run -it azuresdk/azure-cli-python
     ```

 1. Before you continue please login into the Azure CLI and get your subscription Id.